Egbertjing/vllm-jev/README.md

 ## Hosted inference performance

 Each row uses the same model, input, and GPU for both endpoints.
 Lower latency and higher throughput are better.
+Measured on one A800 GPU

 Paired values: **Without vLLM Jev → With vLLM Jev**.